FRCBS/KIR-imputation/README.md

       --out ./test/1kG_data/chr19_phase3_KIR
 ```

-Running the KIR imputation script.
-The positional arguments are: path to the folder containing the models, genotype dosages (.raw) and SNPs (.bim) in plink format, and path to the output folder.
+The KIR imputation script has four arguments in this order:
+    -path to the folder containing the models
+    -genotype dosages (.raw)
+    -SNPs (.bim) in plink format
+    -path to the output folder
 ```
 mkdir ./test/1kG_KIR_imputation
 Rscript ./src/run_KIR_imputation.R \